 We are party to litigation arising in the ordinary course of business.
-It is our opinion that the outcome of such matters will not have a material effect on our financial statements.
+It is our opinion that the outcome of such matters will not have a material effect on our results of operations, however, the results of litigation and claims are inherently unpredictable.
+Regardless of the outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.